Possible Selves Theory

 Possible Selves is a theory that describes the relationship between self-concept, imagined future selves, motivation and behaviour.
 It was formulated by Hazel Markus and Paula Nurius in 1986

-The idea is that people can imagine possible future selves: either positive ones, which might motivate us to take the action we need to achieve them, or avoidable possible selves which motivates positive action toward other versions of future selves.
+The idea is that people can imagine possible future selves.
+These may be positive, which can motivate us to take the actions needed to achieve them, or negative but avoidable, which can motivate us to take positive action toward a different and better version of who we might become.

 The potential future selves that we can imagine are often limited to those that we have the resources to conceptualise.